ibm-cloud-docs/assistant/deploy-salesforce.md

     - Open the *Chat Transcripts* object, and then select a transcript page.
     - Click the *Setup* icon, and then select *Edit Page*.
     - Drag the Visualforce component and drop it into the Chat Transcript Record page layout where you want the chat window to be displayed.
-    - In the component editor, select the Visualforce page that you created earlier, make any adjustments to the widget height that you want, and then click *Save*.
+    - In the component editor, select the Visualforce page that you created earlier, make any adjustments to the component height that you want, and then click *Save*.

-      If you do make changes, you must keep the height of the Visualforce page iframe 20px smaller than the height of the component that you add it to.
-By default, the height of the component is 300 px and the height of the iframe (which is specified in the code that you copy into the page) is 280 px.
+      If you do make changes, make sure the height of the Visualforce page is 20 px smaller than the height of the component that you add it to.
+By default, the height of the component is 300 px and the height of the Visualforce page is 280 px.
+(The height of the Visualforce page is specified in the `height` attribute of the `iframe` HTML element in the code snippet that you copy and paste.)
       {: important}

     - Click *Activation*, and then click the APP, RECORD TYPE, AND PROFILE tab.